-We currently have approximately \$5 billion of growth capital projects under development including those to serve the expected growth in natural gas production, NGL and crude oil production from drilling in the shale plays including the Haynesville Shale in Northwest Louisiana and the Eagle Shale in South Texas.
+We currently have approximately \$7.5 billion of growth capital projects under development that are scheduled to be put into service between 2012 and 2015, including those to serve the expected growth in natural gas, NGL and crude oil production from drilling in shale plays such as the Eagle Ford Shale in South Texas.

 Large, Investment Grade Partnership with Demonstrated Access to Capital.
-We are the largest publicly traded energy partnership in the United States with approximately \$30 billion in total assets.
+We are one of the largest publicly traded energy partnerships in the United States with approximately \$33.7 billion in total assets.
 We have demonstrated our access to debt and equity capital during volatile periods.

 Lower Long-Term Cost of Equity Capital.
-Our recent acquisition of Enterprise GP Holdings L.P. ("Holdings"), the prior 100% owner of our general partner, resulted in the cancellation of our general partner's incentive distribution rights and the simplification of our partnership structure.
-We believe that our new capital structure provides us with a lower long-term cost of equity capital than many of our competitors and will enable us to compete more effectively in acquiring assets and expanding our asset base.
+Our merger with Holdings, the prior 100% owner of our general partner, resulted in the cancellation of our general partner's incentive distribution rights and the simplification of our partnership structure.
+Our subsequent merger with Duncan Energy Partners L.P. ("Duncan Energy Partners"), which was immediately accretive in terms of distributable cash flow per unit, further simplified our commercial and organizational structure.
+We believe that our new capital structure provides us with a lower long-term cost of equity capital than many of our competitors and enables us to compete more effectively in acquiring assets and expanding our asset base.

 Experienced Management Team.
 Historically, we have operated most of our pipelines and our largest natural gas processing and fractionation facilities.
-As the leading provider of midstream energy services, we have established a reputation in the industry as a reliable and cost-effective operator.
-The officers of our general partner average approximately 29 years of industry experience.
+As a leading provider of midstream energy services, we have established a reputation in the industry as a reliable and cost-effective operator.
+The officers of our general partner average approximately 30 years of industry experience.